usnistgov/ndn-dpdk/cmd/ndndpdk-ctrl/README.md

 The default GraphQL endpoint of the NDN-DPDK service is `http://127.0.0.1:3030/`.
 You may change it by passing the `--gqlserver` flag to both `ndndpdk-svc` and this command.

+GraphQL service schema is [published online](https://ndn-dpdk.ndn.today/schema/ndndpdk-svc.graphql).
-You can discover the GraphQL service schema via introspection.
+You can also discover the schema via introspection.
 With the NDN-DPDK service running (does not need to be activated), run:

 ```bash